-Plant around 8-10 cm in moist but well-drained, moderately fertile, humus-rich soil in full sun or partial shade — allowing around 50-75 corms per square meter.
+Plant around 8-10 cm in moist but well-drained, moderately fertile, humus-rich soil in full sun or partial shade — allowing for around 50-75 corms per square meter.
 In spring, lift and divide congested clumps as needed.

 Potential problems, pests and diseases: